alexskrypnyk/customizer

 Usage example

-It will ask the user a series of questions, and will process the answers to customize their instance of the template project.
+When your users run the composer create-project command, the Customizer will ask them questions and process the answers to customize their instance of the template project.

 Run the command below to create a new project from the template project example and see the Customizer in action: